-Motion by Suna; Second: Gail The motion passes.
-Roll call votes are detailed in the meeting minutes
+Motion by Suna; Second: Gail

 CARE Response: CARE agrees and has documented, under Section 5.2, the primary barriers to public drop-off site participation as well as the strategies CARE is using or plans to use in order to overcome these barriers.
 CARE also describes how lessons learned are shared with new public drop-off sites.